DToxS/FAERS-Analysis/README.md

 # FAERS-Analysis
-Source codes for the FAERS paper rrahman
+Source codes for the FAERS paper